How to remove and control Tropical Spiderwort? - Spiderwort invasive management

 What are Tropical Spiderwort plants?

-Tropical spiderwort is a plant that is also known as Bengal dayflower and it is very difficult to control them as they tend to have the ability to spread.
+Tropical spiderwort is a plant known as Bengal dayflower which is difficult to control as they tend to have the ability to spread.
 These can spread through rhizomes in a short growing season.
 But why are they unique?
 Have you ever thought about this?

 They are unique as they can develop seeds through the flowers that can be grown normally and even below the ground.
 The harmful thing about these plants is that they can overtake the garden which is small in size and destroy the livelihood of those growers.